-Two Assignments: 10% worth for each
+Assignment: 10% worth

 The assignment allows self-directed study leading to the solution of partly structured problems.
 Marks will be assigned according to how completely and correctly the problems have been addressed and the understanding of the course material demonstrated by the report.